ripkimn/GitHubUserApp/README.md

-# GitHubUserApp
-An application to search and see the details of GitHub accounts
+# An application where you can search and see the details of GitHub accounts